Transfer Credit, Count Toward Degree, & Reduced Hours

 To find out more about reduced hour degrees, please contact your department directly.
 Departments can submit reduced credit hour degree petitions on behalf of their students through the Miscellaneous Functions Progress to Degree (PTD) form.
 The department must support the petition and COGA must approve it before the reduced degree requirements will be granted.

-Doctoral degrees at KU do not have a KBOR-defined minimum number of hours.
-Departments may take prior graduate work into consideration in setting up programs of study.
+As is the case with Transfer credit, because doctoral degrees at KU do not have a required minimum number of hours, departments may take prior graduate work into consideration in setting up programs of study and reduce requirements accordingly.
 Such decisions are left to the discretion of the department; no petition to COGA is required.

 Related Policies and Forms: